 For example, regularly posting engaging content can build a following of potential customers or clients interested in your offer.
 In addition, social media can be a great way to generate leads and drive traffic to your website or blog.
 So if you're not already active on social media, now is the time to start.

 As content creators, we often wear many hats.
-We are responsible for generating ideas, developing them into well-crafted stories, and then promoting those stories to our target audiences.
+We generate ideas, develop them into well-crafted stories, and then promote them to our target audiences.
 It's a lot of work, but it's also a lot of fun.
 And when it's all said and done, we get to see the impact of our efforts in the form of engagement from the community members we love serving.